fallen-icarus/cardano-loans/README.md

 empowers users to create and operate a CSL-native credit-debt market via trustlessly negotiable and enforcable p2p loans, and on-chain credit history.
 This circumvents the need for oracles and/or concentrated lending pools in favor of *endogenous* price and interest-rate discovery.
-Users deploy (and interact with each others') script addresses, so full spending *and* delegation control of assets are maintained, and contract upgrades occur democratically.
+Users deploy and interact with each others' script addresses; so full spending *and* delegation control of assets are maintained, and contract upgrades occur democratically.
 This protocol natively supports *all* Cardano assets as both loan assets and collateral assets - even assets that have yet to be created.

 ## Motivation

-A healthy credit-debt market is a vital (and often the largest) component of a thriving economy.
-A healthy market is one in which prices reflect underlying reality as quickly and faithfully (with as little friction) as possible.
+A healthy credit-debt market is a vital, and often the largest, component of a thriving economy.
+A healthy market is one in which prices reflect underlying reality as quickly and faithfully (ie, with as little friction) as possible.
 For the sake of avoiding a whole treatise on economics, suffice to say that *the best way to achieve fast and frictionless price discovery is through the aggregation of maximally expressive individual sentiments.* This is especially true for credit-debt markets, where money itself is the asset, priced via interest rates.
 Futhermore, as with all DeFi protocols, any credit-debt market that seeks to be an alternative to the current global financial system will likely be perceived as a threat by those in positions of high power, so censorship resistance is an essential feature.

-Unfortunately, contemporary lending/borrowering DApps on Cardano are implemented in ways that cannot possibly create a true trustless and decentralized credit-debt market.
+Unfortunately, contemporary lending/borrowing DApps on Cardano are implemented in ways that cannot possibly create a true trustless and decentralized credit-debt market.
 To fully appreciate this, it is first important to understand the deficiencies of the status quo: